devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 Lido requires external node operators that run and maintain the validator nodes.
-The NodeOperatorsRegistry contains these operators along with signing keys that are used for deposits in the ETHEREUM deposit contract.
+The NodeOperatorsRegistry contains these operators along with signing keys that are used for deposits in the Pulsechain deposit contract.
 For each 32 ETH deposit, one signing key by one operator as well as the protocol's withdrawal key is used.
 The operator can then set up a validator with the signing key and start validating as soon as the key gets approved.